 I love transactional analysis.
 It taught me in a matter of hours what was going on in my mind.
-I found it in 1977 and have used it 38+ years.
+I found it in 1977 and have used it since then.
 I want to introduce the OK Corral today from a great site named Business Balls.
 Thomas Harris wrote I’m Ok, You’re OK.
 From his concepts.
 Franklin Ernst designed the OK Corral.

 From Business Balls: